How to Negotiate With Mandarich Law Group to Settle Debt

 If Mandarich Law Group files a lawsuit against you for allegedly outstanding debts, it is vital to respond appropriately.
 Many consumers, understandably, ignore the lawsuit.
 But that does not make the problem go away.
 If you do not respond, the debt collector wins by default and can take action to enforce the judgment.
 The good news is there are things you can do to fight a lawsuit, and it starts with your Answer.

-You have up to 35 days, depending on where you live, to respond to a debt collection lawsuit.
+You should respond to a debt collection lawsuit before your state's deadline.
 If you don’t respond in time, you will lose automatically when Mandarich Law Group, LLC files default judgment against you.

 With a default judgment, Mandarich Law can garnish your wages and seize your property.
 Don’t let this happen.
-Respond to the case with a written Answer and give yourself a fighting chance.
+Respond to the case with a written Answer and give yourself a chance to resolve the debt outside of court.
 Here’s how.

 Follow these steps to respond to a Mandarich Law Group lawsuit

 You need to respond to a lawsuit from Mandarich Law Group within the deadline.
-It doesn't matter if it's valid or not; if you do not respond, you risk losing money anyway through a default judgment.
+It doesn't matter if it's valid or not; if you do not respond, you risk losing money anyway through a default judgment and subsequent wage garnishment.

 Follow these three steps to respond to a debt lawsuit against Mandarich Law Group: